Beijing to Lhasa Train

 Chongqing to Lhasa Train

 Chongqing to Lhasa train Z223 departs every other day.
-The whole railway distance from Chongqing to Lhasa is about 3,269 kilometers and the duration is about 35hr and 31min.
+The whole distance is about 3,269 kilometers and it takes about 33 hours and 37 minutes.

 Xian to Lhasa Train